mmistakes/made-mistakes-jekyll/_posts/articles/2015-02-10-jekyll-style-guide.md

 ---
 layout: article
 title: "Building a Style Guide with Jekyll"
-date: 2015-02-09T15:51:08-05:00
+date: 2015-02-10
 modified:
 categories: articles
 excerpt: "How I used collections with Jekyll to build a style guide and pattern library for Made Mistakes."
 tags: [jekyll, style guide, open source, web development, github]
 image:
-  feature:
+  feature: jekyll-style-guide-feature.jpg
-  teaser:
+  teaser: jekyll-style-guide-teaser.jpg
-  thumb:
+comments: true
 ---

-Building a living document that detailed all of the colors, typographic elements, UI patterns, and components I used on Made Mistakes has been on my task list for some time.
+Building a living style guide that details all of the colors, typographic elements, UI patterns, and components used on Made Mistakes has been at the top of my to-do list for some time.

+{% include toc.html %}

-As sole designer, developer, and writer for Made Mistakes, I decided to focus on the pattern library portion of the style guide first.
-I'm constantly iterating on the design of the site and have found that some of my patterns don't always appear to be "speaking the same language."
-Having them all in one location where I can quickly inspect for visual inconsistencies would be very helpful.
+As sole designer, developer, and writer for the site, having one probably isn't all that crucial.
+Yet when iterating on the site's design I've found that some of my patterns don't always "speak the same visual language."
+Having a document I can refer back to and quickly spot check for visual inconsistencies could be very helpful.

 ## Keep it Simple

-With the attention style guides have gotten as of late, a nice selection of [generators and tools](http://styleguides.io/tools.html "style guide tools") have matured in the open source community.
+With the attention style guides have gotten as of late, a nice selection of [generators and tools](http://styleguides.io/tools.html "style guide tools") have also matured in the open source community.
 Because I'm [using Jekyll to publish the site]({{ site.url }}{% post_url /articles/2012-03-19-going-static %}), I felt it would be silly to use another tool to generate a living style guide.
-Even if it meant giving up the ease of setup these other tools provide by having to build out something myself instead.
+Even if that meant giving up the ease of setup these other tools provide by having to build out something myself.

 Finding a way to do it all from within Jekyll was an important consideration since I wanted to "set it and forget it" as much as possible.
 Maintaining stylesheets and `includes` in two separate projects was a thought I didn't really want to entertain...